Generic Name: naloxegol (nal OX ee gol)

 a blockage in your stomach or intestines.

-Some medicines can interact with naloxegol and should not be used at the same time.
-Your doctor may need to change your treatment plan if you use any of the following drugs:
+Some medicines can cause unwanted or dangerous effects when used with naloxegol.
+Your doctor may need to change your treatment plan if you also use:

 stomach cancer, colorectal cancer;